Dr. La Follette’s Top 10 Tips for First Time Moms

 Create the Birth Plan You Want

 Of note, at La Follette OB-GYN and Aesthetics, our mission statement is “think like a midwife, act like a doctor”.
-We believe in bridging the gap between doctors and midwives, offering personalized medicine, listening to our expectant moms and following their wishes, intervening with their plan only if medically necessary.
+Now we have added Danielle Carlson, our own midwife so you can have it all in our office.
+We believe in communication so there is a smooth plan by offering personalized medicine, listening to our expectant moms and following their wishes, intervening with their plan only if medically necessary.

 Cover Nutritional Gaps in Your Diet by Taking a Daily Prenatal Vitamin

 Prenatal vitamins are packed with minerals and nutrients essential to your baby’s growth.
 Filled with folic acid, iodine, iron, and calcium, prenatal vitamins are a must during pregnancy because they help cover nutritional gaps that may be in your diet.
 You might consider taking a mercury-free omega-3 supplement during pregnancy too—for decreasing symptoms of depression.

 Did you know it’s recommended to take a daily prenatal vitamin when trying to conceive—as a jumpstart to enhance your baby’s growth during the first month of pregnancy (which is when the brain and spinal cord develop)?
 Of note too, many would-be dads don’t know they should have plenty of folic acid, zinc and vitamin C in their diets—all vital for optimal sperm production and quality.

 Eat and Drink with You and Your Baby’s Health in Mind